Creating a Schematic Template in Altium Designer

 5. Define the set of parameters on the Parameters tab of the Properties panel in its Documents Options mode.
 These parameters will become sheet-level parameters of the schematic sheet to which the template will be applied.
 Use the controls at the bottom of the panel to add and remove used-defined parameters.

-6. Using drawing objects (Line, Image, etc.), define the look of the schematic template.
-For example, if you opted to not include a default title block, create a custom title block using these objects.
+6. Using drawing objects (line, image, etc.), define the look of the schematic template.
+For example, if you opted not to include a default title block, create a custom title block using these objects.

-You can also use Text String objects to define the static text strings of the template, i.e. the text that will not be changed on a schematic sheet (e.g. Drawn By text).
+You can also use text string objects to define the static text strings of the template, i.e. the text that will not be changed on a schematic sheet (e.g. Drawn By text).

 An example custom title block created using line and text objects.